 Bethel Babies’ Home (BBH)

-In our spacious, clean and well-equipped Babies’ Home we can care for approximately 40 children.
-The babies who come into BBH are sometimes malnourished, frail and in need of round the clock support from our team of nannies.The overall aim of FOP is to provide children with a loving home and a secure future.
+In our purpose-built and well-equipped Babies’ Home we can care for approximately 40 children.
+The babies who come into BBH are sometimes malnourished, frail and in need of round the clock support from our trained nannies.
+The overall aim of Fountain of Peace Children’s Foundation ( FOP) is to provide children with a loving home and a secure future.
 Children who come to us are initially supported in our Bethel Babies’ Home, which was opened in 2014.

 Spending the very early years of their lives in BBH, our children are provided with a perfect environment to prepare them to move on to one of our family units later.
-By the age of two to three years they will have moved into dedicated Family Homes, where a fulltime housemother will care for up to eight children in a family setting.
+By the age of two to three years they will have moved into dedicated Family Homes, where a fulltime housemother will care for up to eight children as a family unit.
 She is assisted by a full-time nanny.
 This will be the permanent home for each child until adulthood.

-Repeated government inspections have rated FOP to be amongst the very best alternative care givers in the district and an excellent model for others to copy.
+Repeated government inspections have rated FOP to be amongst the very best alternative care givers in the District and an excellent model for others to copy.

 Family Homes